Estimating Driver Personality Traits from On-Road Driving Data: Method

 \subsection{Segmentation with various durations}

 Second, we hypothesize that differences in drivers' characteristics are exhibited not only in whole driving but also in partial driving.
 However, we have no a priori knowledge about when or where the differences in drivers' characteristics are exhibited.
 Therefore, we segment arterial road and intersection data further with various durations and extract features from each segmented road.

-We segment arterial data so that the average number of seconds for each segment are [All, 60, 30, 15, 10, 5, 3].
+We segment arterial data so that the average number of seconds for each segment is [All, 60, 30, 15, 10, 5, 3].
 "All" means no division, i.e., whole arterial road (with an average of 355 $s$).
+On the other hand, at intersections, it is difficult to segment driving data based on the average number of seconds, such as arterial road data, because the number of seconds to pass through the intersection is small compared with the arterial road data and varies according to the situation.
+Thus, we segment the data at the intersection into the first half and the second half.

 Long-term driving behavior is captured from features from long-term driving data (segment), while short-term driving behavior is captured from features from short-term driving data (segment).
 This second hypothesis is similar to the hypothesis in~\cite{grethlein2021adhd} in that only a few subintervals of time-series driving data are indicative of the class of drivers with ADHD.
+The detailed method of various durations segmentation is described in Section \ref{Preprocessing}.